-The transfer of the home unit to the children subject to the mortgage is chargeable with duty at the applicable rate on the entire value of \$600,000.
-The children are giving consideration for the acquisition of the home unit in the form of the liability assumed so no concession is available.
+The transfer of the home unit to the children subject to the mortgage is chargeable with duty at the applicable rate on the entire value of the liabilities assumed (\$600,000) because the children are giving consideration for the acquisition of the home unit in the form of the liability assumed.

-Where the debt was incurred in relation to the acquisition of the shares: The transfer of the home unit to the children is chargeable with nominal duty of \$20.
-There are no duty consequences in respect of the debt relating to the shares as these are not dutiable property.
+Where the debt was incurred in relation to the acquisition of the shares:

+The transfer of the home unit to the children is chargeable with nominal duty of \$20.
+As shares are not dutiable property, there are no duty consequences in respect of the debt.

-- Where the debt was not incurred in respect of the acquisition of any particular asset: - The debt will be distributed across all of the residuary assets.
+Where the debt was not incurred in respect of the acquisition of any particular asset:

+The debt will be distributed across all of the residuary assets.
 The portion attributed to the home unit will be $600,000/1,500,000 \times 600,000 = 240,000$.
-The transfer of the home unit to the children is chargeable with nominal duty of \$20, plus duty at the applicable rate on the consideration of \$240,000. - Where the debt is assumed in consideration for the transfer, or agreement for transfer, of specific property to the children, then the consideration will be applied to the specific property to be transferred, regardless of the purpose for which the debt was incurred.
+The transfer of the home unit to the children is chargeable with nominal duty of \$20, plus duty at the applicable rate on the consideration of \$240,000.

+Where the debt is assumed in consideration for the transfer, or agreement for transfer, of specific property to the children, the consideration will be applied to that property regardless of the purpose for which the debt was incurred.